 Quality of Mytee Ratchet Straps

 At Mytee, we offer incredible strength options, including the Kinedyne K-force Ratchet strap.
-This ratchet strap has a phenomenal, 4000-lbs Working Load Limit: 20% stronger than the next strongest ratchet strap on the market.
+This tie-down strap has a phenomenal, 4000-lbs Working Load Limit: 20% stronger than the next strongest strap in the market.

 No matter what strength or length of strap you need, Mytee has a variety with an end that fits your truck.

-All of our ratchet straps are high-quality, and all our straps cost less than you’ll find anywhere else.
-These ratchet straps will keep your cargo safe, so you can haul safe and earn more.
+All of our tie-down straps are high-quality, and they cost less than you’ll find anywhere else.
+These straps will keep your cargo safe, so you can haul safe and earn more.

 View this video guide to get a visual understanding of how ratchet tie-down straps work.